armanisadeghi/matrx-chrome/README.md

 ### Debugging
 - Open Chrome DevTools on any page to see content script console logs
 - Right-click extension icon → "Inspect popup" for popup debugging
-- Go to `chrome://extensions/` and click "background page" for background script logs
+- Go to `chrome://extensions/` and click "service worker" for background script logs

 ### Making Changes
 1. Make your code changes
 2. Go to `chrome://extensions/`
-3. Click the refresh icon on the extension
+3. Click the refresh icon on the Matrx extension
 4. Test your changes

 ## Troubleshooting